-- violates Law 14 again, having previously been warned (also ATR 14.3) - fails to start or restart play properly or promptly, having previously been warned • if playing as a goalkeeper, wastes time, having previously been warned or penalized for this behavior 4.
-Delays the restart of play Delaying the restart of play (AI 2004) Taking a free kick from the wrong position with the sole intention of forcing the referee to order a retake (AI 2004) Appearing to take a throw-in but suddenly leaving it to a team-mate to throw-in (AI 2004; Resolutions) Kicking the ball away or carrying it away with the hands after the referee has stopped play (AI 2004; ATR 12.28.4; Resolutions) Excessively delaying the taking of a throw-in or free kick (AI 2004; ATR 12.28.4) Delaying leaving the field when being substituted (AI 2004) Fails to restart play after being so instructed by the referee (ATR 12.28.4) Performing a throw-in improperly with the apparent intention of being required to perform the throw-in again, thus wasting time (ATR 12.28.4) The thrower deliberately delays taking a throw-in (Q&A) Performs any restart in such a way that the ball is not properly put into play, thus forcing a repetition of the restart (Resolution) Unnecessarily moving a ball which has already been properly placed on the ground for a goal kick (ATR 12.28.4) A player, after being warned, again restarts play without waiting for the referee's signal (ATR 13.5) Stands or strolls in front of the ball when a free kick has been awarded to the opposing team in order to give the defending team time to organize the wall (Resolutions) 5.
-Fails to respect the required distance when play is restarted with a corner kick or free kick Fails to respect the required distance when play is being restarted (Q&A; AI 2004; ATR 12.28.5, ATR 12.28.3) Opponents who move nearer the ball at a free kick before it is in play (Q&A) 6.
-Enters or re-enters the field of play without the referee's permission A player enters the field of play without the referee's permission (Q&A, several times) A named substitute who takes the place of a player before the start of the match without the referee's permission (Q&A) Note: This sort of misconduct is mentioned numerous times within LOTG, as well as within the ATR: see ATR 12.28.6.
-7. Deliberately leaves the field of play without the referee's permission See Law 12 (LOTG) A player on a team with only seven players leaves the field and fails to return (Q&A)
+- violates Law 14 again, having previously been warned (also ATR 14.3) - fails to start or restart play properly or promptly, having previously been warned - if playing as a goalkeeper, wastes time, having previously been warned or penalized for this behavior 4.
+Delays the restart of play Delaying the restart of play (AI 2006) Taking a free kick from the wrong position with the sole intention of forcing the referee to order a retake (AI 2006) Appearing to take a throw-in but suddenly leaving it to a teammate to throw-in (AI 2006; Resolutions) Kicking the ball away or carrying it away with the hands after the referee has stopped play (AI 2006; ATR 12.28.4; Resolutions) Excessively delaying the taking of a throw-in or free kick (AI 2006; ATR 12.28.4) Delaying leaving the field when being substituted (AI 2006) Provoking confrontation by deliberately touching the ball after the referee has stopped play (see ATR 12.28.4 and 12.28.9) Fails to restart play after being so instructed by the referee (ATR 12.28.4) Performing a throw-in improperly with the apparent intention of being required to perform the throw-in again, thus wasting time (ATR 12.28.4) The thrower deliberately delays taking a throw-in (Q&A) Performs any restart in such a way that the ball is not properly put into play, thus forcing a repetition of the restart (Resolution) Unnecessarily moving a ball which has already been properly placed on the ground for a goal kick (ATR 12.28.4) Stands or strolls in front of the ball when a free kick has been awarded to the opposing team in order to give the defending team time to organize the wall (Resolutions) 5.
+Fails to respect the required distance when play is restarted with a corner kick, free kick or throw-in Fails to respect the required distance when play is being restarted (Q&A; AI 2006; ATR 12.28.5, ATR 12.28.3) Opponents who move nearer the ball at a free kick before it is in play (Q&A) 6.
+Enters or re-enters the field of play without the referee's permission A player enters the field of play without the referee's permission (Q&A).
+If this is done by substitute or replaced player the caution is for unsporting behavior.
+Note: Entering or re-entering the field of play without permission is mentioned numerous times within LOTG, as well as within the ATR: see ATR 12.28.6.
+7. Deliberately leaves the field of play without the referee's permission See Law 12 (LOTG) A player on a team with only seven players leaves the field and fails to return (Q&A) A player who has left the field of play fails to return for the kick-off (Q&A)